jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W7.md

 - indicate movement visually using arrows or directional lines.
 - indicate movement in writing using proper terminology.

 Movement must be realistic for your equipment.
-Here are your options:
+Options:

 <div style="display: flex; gap: 2rem; width: 100%;">